We're your local pediatric eye doctor serving Davidson and the surrounding areas like Cornelius, Huntersville, Mooresville and Charlotte.

 Our ofﬁce is kid-friendly and we would love to see your little ones—from elementary-school kids to teens!
 Schedule a pediatric eye exam with our team today.

 For some children, they don’t know that their experiencing vision problems!
 Young people with vision problems are often unaware that not everyone sees the way that they do and that it is possible to have much more comfortable and clearer vision.
 Children, especially under five, cannot articulate to Mom and Dad that everything they see is blurry.
 They think Mom and Dad see the trees as big green blobs as well!
 Children with uncorrected vision disorders can face many obstacles both academically, athletically, and socially.
 Our goal is to give your children the tools to reach their highest potential.

 As eye care providers, we are not so concerned about the children that are flagged on a school or pediatrician's vision screening—we know those children will be seen and diagnosed properly.
 It's the children who pass that we worry about.
 Often these screenings give parents a false sense of security about their child's vision.
 School vision screenings usually center around one or two areas of vision, namely acuity or a 20/20 measurement, but do not look at how well the eyes focus or how they work together to provide a clear, single image.
 Often, color vision and depth perception are not tested, and both of these are important to the learning process.
 Even if a vision screening does not identify a vision disorder, a child could still have one.

 According to the American Optometric Association, parents should look for children who exhibit one or more of these behaviors:

 - Squinting or tilting their heads

--Short attention span for the child's age
+- Displaying a short attention span for the child's age.

-- Avoiding coloring activities, puzzles and other detailed activities
+- Avoiding coloring activities, puzzles, and other detailed activities.